sami-haq99/sami-haq99.github.io/_pages/about.md

 # Education

 University of Science and Technology, *Sep.
 2016 - Jul.
 2020*
-* BS in Electronic Engineering & Information Science
+* B.S. in Electronic Engineering & Information Science
 * Member of Honors Program in Computer and Information Science and Technology
 * Member of Honors Program in AI
 * GPA: 4.06/4.30 (Ranking: 1/363); Transcript: [Chinese](/files/transcript_chi.pdf), [English](/files/transcript_eng.pdf)